ValentinnoCruz/GEE/README.md

 ## Calculate normalized burn index
 This Google Earth Engine API helps visualize the damage done of the Mendocino Complex fire in Northern California in 2018.
 Using the formula,

-Normalized Burn Ration = fracNIR - SWIRNIR + SWIR
+Normalized Burn Ration = NIR - SWIR / NIR + SWIR

 one could detect burned areas and estimate the severity of fires.
 It uses near-infrared and shortwave-infrared wavelengths.